alejoceballos/dumb-keyboard/README.md

   .
   .
 ```
 Now it is all okay!
-Let's check how is our Keyboard being displayed!
+I'll check how is our Keyboard being displayed!
 But I do not want to be able to check it in a
 running application, it is a simple component that currently does nothing and must not be integrated.
 Storybooks to the
 rescue!